-Fugitive Slave Chapel, 1848, 275 Thames Street, London, ON ACO London Region supports the Fugitive Slave Chapel Preservation Project, which prevented demolition in 2013 and resulted in removal of the chapel from Thames Street to 432 Grey Street in 2014.
-Conservation will be funded by a "2c Worth" campaign for conservation, which requests of donors 15-minute's worth of their income (which was 2c for an unskilled labourer, in 1848, when the chapel was built.)
-100 Stanley Street c1901 (designated 2010) threatened by road-widening, bridge reconstruction
+ACO London Region supported the Fugitive Slave Chapel Preservation Project, which prevented demolition in 2013 and resulted in removal of the chapel from Thames Street to 432 Grey Street in 2014.
+Conservation was funded by a "2c Worth" campaign for conservation, which requested of donors 15-minute's worth of their income (which was 2c for an unskilled labourer, in 1848, when the chapel was built).
+2023 Fugitive Slave Chapel moved to Fanshawe Pioneer Village, restored as a landmark of local Black history.

-ACO London Chair Kelley McKeating wrote to London Mayor and Council "to express support for the continued preservation of city-owned 100 Stanley Street and the current plan to move it to city-owned land on the west side of Wharncliffe Road."
-"100 Stanley Street is a particularly outstanding example of the Queen Anne style in both its interior and exterior design.
+100 Stanley Street c1901 (designated 2010) threatened by road-widening, bridge reconstruction ACO London Chair Kelley McKeating wrote to London Mayor and Council "to express support for the continued preservation of city-owned 100 Stanley Street and the current plan to move it to city-owned land on the west side of Wharncliffe Road."
+"100 Stanley Street is a particularly outstanding example of the Queen Anne style in both its interior and exterior design..
 Section 1.7.1(e) of the 2020 Provincial Policy Statement (PPS) states that "Long-term economic prosperity should be supported by ... conserving features that help define character, including built heritage and cultural heritage landscapes".
-Section 2.6.1 of the PPS states that "Significant built heritage resources and significant cultural heritage landscapes shall be conserved".
-But to no avail.
+Section 2.6.1 of the PPS states that 'Significant built heritage resources and significant cultural heritage landscapes shall be conserved".
+But:

 March 23, 2021, Megan Stacey of the London Free Press: